rpsubc8/gamepadDTMF/README.md

 <br>
 <h2>PSX</h2>
 I made a very simple program that reads the status of the buttons on the PSX controller.
-I have made it in emulator and remapenado the buttons that I need.
+I have made it in emulator and remapping the buttons that I need.
 The psyq development kit has been used.
 <center><img src="capturas/capturePSXemulator.gif"></center>
 <ul>
  <li>stq - Select</li>